muhdyusuf/article/Is Free Software Really Free Think Again.md

 - ✅ The privacy policy is confusing or hard to find.

 And no—just because it's made by a big company doesn't mean your data is safe.
 In fact, big companies often rely heavily on data collection as part of their business model.

+> “The goal is to automate us... but the real goal is to make money from us.”
+> — Shoshana Zuboff, *The Age of Surveillance Capitalism*

 ## 💡 What Can You Do?